-Indonesia may face more pressure than other Asian nations to raise borrowing costs this year after keeping its benchmark interest rate unchanged tomorrow, as plans to cut fuel subsidies threaten to spur inflation.
+Indonesia will probably face more pressure than other Asian nations to raise borrowing costs this year after keeping its benchmark interest rate unchanged tomorrow, as plans to cut fuel subsidies boost inflation (IDCPIY) risks.

 All 16 analysts surveyed by Bloomberg expect the key reference rate to stay at 5.75 percent tomorrow even after consumer prices rose the most in 22 months in March.
 Bank Indonesia will probably raise the 4 percent rate it pays lenders on overnight deposits in the coming months before any increase in the benchmark, according to Australia & New Zealand Banking Group Ltd. (ANZ), Barclays Plc and Standard Chartered Plc.